stripwax/SamPuzznic/README.md

 I've done.

 # Status
 Work-In-Progress.
-Essentially playable on a single-puzzle, with basic "you win" detection but no "you lose" implemented yet
+Playable on multiple puzzles, with basic "you win" detection advancing to the next level, but no "you lose" implemented yet, and no way to retry if you make a mistake and get stuck!

 # DONE
 * Tile bitmaps .
 NOW IN THE CORRECT ORDER (including the 'remaining tiles' panel)